The trend has already started

 Get StartedAdvocates say

-Zaid Khan, the 24-year-old software developer and musician behind that popular TikTok video, explains why he’s no longer subscribing to the hustle culture mentality.
+Zaid Khan — the 24-year-old software developer behind a viral TikTok video on quiet quitting — explains why he’s no longer subscribing to the hustle culture mentality.

 “Overworking only gets you so far in corporate America,” he says in an interview reported by Bloomberg.
 “And like a lot of us have experienced in the past few years, mental and physical health really takes a backseat to productivity in a lot of these structured corporate environments.”